U.S. energy regulators questioned on oversight of Freeport, Texas, LNG plant

 By Arathy Somasekhar

-FREEPORT, Texas (Reuters) - U.S. energy regulators on Saturday assured Texas residents they are monitoring repairs and the eventual restart of the fire-idled Freeport LNG plant as a vessel this week began taking the first fuel out of its storage tanks in eight months.
+FREEPORT, Texas (Reuters) -Texas residents grilled U.S. energy regulators on Saturday over their supervision of liquefied natural gas processing plants at a meeting to discuss conditions at the fire-idled Freeport LNG plant.

-The second-largest U.S. liquefied natural gas (LNG) export facility was knocked offline by a fiery blast last June and operations halted while regulators conduct an extensive safety review of operations and staffing.
+The second-largest U.S. liquefied natural gas (LNG) export facility was knocked offline by a fiery blast last June and operations halted while regulators review operations and staffing.

-When fully operational, Freeport LNG processes about 2 billion cubic feet per day of natural gas and exports up to 15 million tonnes of LNG per year.
-Its progress toward resuming operations is closely watched because of the impact on U.S. natural gas prices.
+When fully running, Freeport LNG processes about 2 billion cubic feet per day of natural gas and exports up to 15 million tonnes of LNG per year.
+Its progress toward reopening is closely watched because of the impact on U.S. natural gas prices.

-Linda Daugherty, deputy associate administrator at the Pipeline Hazardous Materials Safety Administration (PHMSA), told about 100 people the regulator has not completed its review of the incident.

-PHMSA, the Federal Energy Regulatory Commission (FERC) and the U.S. Coast Guard are responsible for approving repair and restart plans.
-Officials of the three federal agencies met with residents who sought details of the ongoing overhaul.
+Bryan Lethcoe, a regional director of regulator Pipeline Hazardous Materials Safety Administration (PHMSA), said it would take "a number of months" for Freeport LNG to return to full operation.
+PHMSA officials declined to provide an exact estimate.

+Residents questioned whether regulators have provided adequate oversight over the plant's repairs, its past emissions or the monitoring of local residents' health.

-The blast resulted from inadequate operating and testing procedures, operator fatigue and other shortcomings, a review by an outside firm found.
+The blast resulted from inadequate operating and testing procedures, operator fatigue and other shortcomings, a safety audit found.
 About 10,000 pounds of methane were released, said a PHMSA representative.
 Methane is the main component of natural gas and a potent greenhouse gas.

-Freeport LNG was invited to send a representative to Saturday's meeting, PHMSA said.
-There was no response to a request for someone from the company to come forward.

 The LNG producer has completed all repairs and is working to restart the facility safely once regulators approve its plans, a spokesperson previously has said.